-Museums of Ideas: Commitment and conflict
+Museums of Ideas: Commitment and Conflict

 Traditionally, museums have been established on the basis of collections.
 However, some of today’s most challenging and dynamic museums are those founded on the basis of ideas.
 Their themes may span human rights, social inclusion, peace, war, health, gender, climate change...
 Their size, budget, scope and ambitions may differ, but they are all driven and committed in a way which tends to set them apart.